Provider Setup Guide

 Copy your credentials

 Still on the OAuth2 page, copy your Client ID.
 Click Reset Secret to generate and reveal your Client Secret.
+If your Discord account has 2FA enabled, you'll be prompted for a code.

 Apple